 The Version 2.0 input and post inversion screening criteria have been redefined based on analysis of a decade of observations, improved capability and flexibility of the inversion algorithm to handle variable input parameters and a more thorough understanding of the instrumental measurements and algorithmic requirements.
-Of the available almucantars analyzed, 59% passed the Level 2 criteria, Table 4.
+Of the 1/3 subset of available almucantars analyzed at this writing, 54% passed the Level 2 criteria, Table 4.
 Further analysis of the data are required to refine the calibration criteria prior to an anticipated November release of the Version 2.0 AERONET inversion parameter database.
 Clearly development of quality assurance criteria will remain an ongoing process as instruments and algorithms develop.
 Other criteria must follow to address quality assurance of products from other AERONET observations such as principle plane data, > four spectral almucantar inversion products, polarization retrievals and SeaPRiSM's water leaving radiances.